Our History

 The dream begins

-Benigno died in 1837, but his legacy and the firm’s reputation were by then unstoppable.
-His eldest son, Manuel, took over the running of the business and formally incorporated the company now known as Bodegas Barbadillo in 1954.
+Benigno passed away in 1837, but by then, his legacy and the firm’s growth were unstoppable.
+His eldest son, Manuel, took over the business, and in 1954, his grandson, Antonio Barbadillo Ambrossy, formally established the company now known as Bodegas Barbadillo.

 1964